 Patna Junction Railway Station is where one must get down from the train to reach the main city.
 Mahananda Express, Seemanchal Express, Howrah Duronto Express, and Vikramshila express are the few trains in which seats can be reserved to reach Patna.
 From the railway station, one may take the local public transport like taxi, bus, or auto-rickshaw to reach the desired location.
 The following are some direct trains that you may consider to travel if planning a train journey to reach Patna.

-Book flights to Patna International Airport (PAT) in order to arrive at this ancient city that remained significant in ancient history, modern history, and still is in the digital age.
+Book flights Patna to kolkata International Airport (PAT) in order to arrive at this ancient city that remained significant in ancient history, modern history, and still is in the digital age.
 Jay Prakash Narayan International Airport is the name of Patna Airport that receives direct and connecting flights from all the major airports of India situated in metro cities like Delhi, Mumbai, Kolkata, and Bengaluru.
 From the airport, one may use local transport to reach the desired destination.
 You can travel with the following airlines via their non-stop flights to Patna.